eyuphanakkaya/movieSearchMVVMProject/README.md

-An application that gives details about movies that searches the movie archive shot via Api using the mvvm design pattern.
+An application that gives details about movies that searches the movie archive shot via API using the MVVM design pattern.